Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Neighbourhood**
     Kreuzberg, Prenzlauer Berg, Friedrichshain, Neukölln are popular neighbourhoods, but there are other options.
 A less popular neighbourhood can be cheaper, safer and quieter.
 Berlin has good public transit; you don't need to live in the central areas.
 Look for places outside the *[[Ringbahn]]*
 - [ ] **Public transit access**
     How is the train or tram connection?
-Use [Mapnificient](https://www.mapnificent.net/berlin/) and Google Maps to see how far you are from work.
+Berlin has good public transit.
+You don't need to live in the centre.
+Use [Mapnificient](https://www.mapnificent.net/berlin/) and Google Maps to measure your commute.
 - [ ] **Crime**
     Use the [crime atlas](https://www.kriminalitaetsatlas.berlin.de/K-Atlas/atlas.html) to find a safe area.
 Areas next to some big train stations (Alexanderplatz, Görlitzer Bahnhof, Kottbusser Tor, Hermannplatz, Leopoldplatz) are more dangerous.[^14] There are more drunk people, drug addicts, street fights, vandalism and theft in those areas.
 You don't need to avoid the entire area, just the busy streets.
 - [ ] **Parking**
     [You don't need a car in Berlin](/guides/buying-used-car-in-germany#do-you-need-a-car).
-If you want a car, check if there is enough street parking.
-In central neighbourhoods, you might need a [parking permit](/guides/car-cost-of-ownership-germany#parking).
-Your building might have basement parking.
-It usually costs around 120€ per month.
+Is enough street parking?
+Do you need a [parking permit](/guides/car-cost-of-ownership-germany#parking)?
+Does your building have basement parking?
+How much does it cost?
 You can [park motorcycles on the sidewalk](/guides/motorcycle-parking).
 - [ ] **Nearby services**
     Check if there are supermarkets, [Spätis](/glossary/Späti), cafés and other businesses nearby.
 - [ ] **Noise**